 Home infusion therapy must be provided by an accredited home infusion therapy agency.
-Members receiving treatment, for services other than chemotherapy, will have both deductible and coinsurance waived.
+Members receiving treatment, for services other than chemotherapy will have the coinsurance waived.
 See section 7.7.6 for self-administered infusion therapy.
 Some services and supplies are not covered if your provider bills them separately.
 They are considered included in the cost of other billed charges.